MoyDesign/MoyDocs/README.md

 Moy.Design in-depth documentation, which explains how to get the most from the plugin and increase the number of supported websites.

-> Currently, the docs are slightly out of date (they're for the older version of the plugin, 1.4.0).
-Soon this will be fixed.

 ## Contents

 1. [Overview](docs/overview.md#overview)